 Shock oil and pistons work together to control a car's damping, that is, its resistance to shock compression or extension.
 Those words may sound fancy, but think of it this way - the only thing keeping your car from sitting on the ground is four springs, and without damping your car would be bouncing all over the place on those springs.
 The shock oil and pistons slow down that bouncing effect, making it easier to drive the car.

-See our article on damping to see how shock oil and shock pistons affect the car's overall handling, and how you can use them to improve your car's handling.
+For more, see our article on damping to see how shock oil and shock pistons affect the car's overall handling, and how you can use them to improve your car's handling.

 Temperature Variance